MediaMath/qasino/README.md

 ###Python Client

 Connect using bin/qasino_sqlclient.py.
 This client uses ZeroMQ to send JSON formated messages to the server.
+(It can also connect using a HTTPS given the --use-https option but that requires the right credentials to work).

     $ bin/qasino_sqlclient.py -H1.2.3.4
     Connecting to 1.2.3.4:15598.